farnoodlotfali/cryptocurrency-telegram/oogway/Strategies/Strategy2/desc.md

 # Strategy 2

 This strategy is a real-time strategy.
-This strategy actually does the same strategy as the channel itself.
 ### Initial Strategy
 ---
 money = is a mount of money that we want to use it in this strategy.
 Required